 I joined the team in November 2019 as a clinical research technician for Age-Well.
 I mainly accompany the participants of the study in their examinations (MRI, blood tests, etc) and collect the data.

 I work as a communication officer.
 I welcome, organize and schedule appointments for study volunteers.
 My main duty is to participate in the writing and the realization of communication support (flyers, press releases, posters, newsletters, and letters).I also organize events such as public conferences, press relations, interviews and update the website and social networks.

-My second mission as a clinical research technician for the Age-Well project is to welcome, organize and plan the appointments of volunteers as well as support them in their examinations and collect data.
+My second mission as a clinical research assistant for the Age-Well project is to welcome, organize and plan the appointments of volunteers as well as support them in their examinations and collect data.

 – Administrative staff –

-Administrative for the Team C since October 2015, I am taking care of the administrative part of the study Age-Well.
+Administrative for the Team C since October 2015, I am taking care of the administrative part of the Age-Well study.